 Our favorite feature was the voice mode, which makes the stars and auroras move in the rhythm of the music.
 You can adjust the brightness, aurora mode, fade off, timer, and much more using the included remote control.

-7. Night Light Star Projector Twilight Turtle Classic
+7. Night Light Star Projector Twilight Turtle Classic – Best for Young Kids

 This is the most unique-looking star projector we’ve reviewed.
 It looks inconspicuous, like a regular turtle toy, but at a press of a button, it will project a bunch of beautiful stars all over the room.
 It’s one of the simplest star projectors we’ve seen so far, and this is likely the best choice if you want something simple for your baby or young child.

-The projector will light up a dark room pretty well, but don’t expect too much power from it, as it’s designed for young kids and babies.
 It will mix blue, green, and amber to create some pretty nice-looking visuals.

 It automatically turns off after 45 minutes, which is just enough time for your kid to fall asleep.
 Kids love to play with this toy, which is why it’s made with non-toxic materials and plastics.
 It is powered by three AAA batteries, and the battery cover uses screws, which prevents little kids and babies from opening it.

-8. KMM Galaxy Star Projector
+8. KMM Galaxy Star Projector – Best for Customization

 This galaxy star projector is another great addition to your kid’s room.
 While many products on the market project only a single color, Galaxy Star Projector can contain up to ten different colors, creating a colorful and dynamic experience.
 You can mix the colors however you want to create your customized and unique night sky.